borfast/arrispwgen/README.md

 * Marcel Valdez Orozco ported the generator to C# (usable in LINQPad) and posted the code in a [gist](https://gist.github.com/3837628).
 * Daniel J. H. created a [C++11 version](https://github.com/daniel-j-h/TM602X) for the command line.
 * Daniel Sales created [Perl](https://www.borfast.com/arrispwgen/arrispwgen.pl) and [Java](https://www.borfast.com/arrispwgen/ArrisPwdGen.java) versions.
-* Harry Gonzalez created an [Android version](https://github.com/hcgonzalezpr/arrispod) and published it on [Google Play](https://play.google.com/store/apps/details?id=me.harrygonzalez.arrispod).
+* There's an old [Android version](https://github.com/hcgonzalezpr/arrispod) created by Harry Gonzalez but it lacks the possibility to use a custom seed.

 Thanks guys! :)